isnastish/workerpool/README.md

 	blocked bool
 }
 ```
+Where `maxThreads` is the maximum number of goroutines running concurrently.
+`waitingQueue` is used when all the workers (goroutines) are busy and no new can be spawned, a task is put into a waiting queue.
+`submitQueue` is responsible for tasks submission.
+`workQueue` a queue to pull work from.
+The rest of the data are internals and easily understandable by looking at code.

+All the logic is happening inside `processTasks()` function, which is itself is executed in a separate go routine.
+This was mainly done to add a possibility to process tasks on the background while some others still could be submitted.

 ## Example
 A simple web-crawler was implemented to demonstrate the functionality of a thread pool in action.